perlatex/easyuse/README.md

 ## Installation

-You can install the released version of easyuse from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of easyuse with:

 ``` r
 devtools::install_github("perlatex/easyuse")